RetroDECK/ES-DE/USERGUIDE.md

 ## Help system

-There is a help system available throughout the application that provides an overview of the possible actions and buttons that can be used.
-But some general actions are never shown, such as the ability to quick jump in gamelists, menus and text input fields using the shoulder and trigger buttons.
-It's also possible to disable the help system using a menu option for a somewhat cleaner look.
+There is a help system available throughout the application that provides an overview of possible actions and buttons that can be used.
+Note that some general actions are never shown, such as the ability to quick jump in gamelists, menus and text input fields using the shoulder and trigger buttons.
+It's possible to disable the help system via the _Display on-screen help_ option in the _UI settings_ menu.

-![alt text](images/es-de_folder_support.png "ES-DE Help System") _The help system is displayed at the bottom of the screen for this theme, although it can be positioned elsewhere for other theme sets._
+![alt text](images/es-de_folder_support.png "ES-DE Help System") _The help system is displayed at the bottom of the screen for this theme, although it could be positioned elsewhere for other themes._

 ## General navigation